firma2021/firma2021/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I love programming because I think it's magical - with some lines of code, we can create powerful applications from scratch.
 Coding is challenging yet super fun and rewarding.
-There's always more to learn.
+There's always more to learn, and I am brimming with curiosity about new technologies and methodologies.

 In my free time, I enjoy contributing to open source projects, reading programming books, and building my own mini-apps.
 I also love playing strategy games, which complements my logical thinking as a programmer.

 Let's connect if you also believe programming is more like an art!
-I'd be happy to chat about the latest tech, collaboration opportunities or just geek out over code.
+I'd be happy to chat about the latest tech, collaboration opportunities, or just geek out over code.